-2.4 Investigations, interventions, and incidents
+2.3 Incidents, investigations, and interventions

-The monitoring programme for the year was based on what was considered to be an appropriate level of monitoring, review of data, and liaison with Vector.
+The monitoring programme for the year was based on what was considered to be an appropriate level of monitoring, review of data, and liaison with the Company.
 During the year matters may arise which require additional activity by the Council, for example provision of advice and information, or investigation of potential or actual causes of non-compliance or failure to maintain good practices.
 A pro-active approach that in the first instance avoids issues occurring is favoured.

 The Council operates and maintains a register of all complaints or reported and discovered excursions from acceptable limits and practices, including non-compliance with consents, which may damage the environment.
-The incident register includes events where Vector has itself notified the Council.
+The incident register includes events where the Company has itself notified the Council.
 The register contains details of any investigation and corrective action taken.